Preimplantation genetic testing (PGT) is the testing of early stage embryos (up to 5 days old) for genetic abnormalities.

 Unfortunately, human biology is not without its flaws.
 Several factors (such as maternal age) can affect the number of chromosomes in a sperm or egg.
 Instances can (and do) arise where missing or extra chromosomes are present in the sperm or egg, and subsequently leads to an abnormal number of chromosomes in the embryo/foetus.
 Abnormal chromosome numbers are associated with either miscarriage (as they are not compatible with life) or a genetic condition (such as Down syndrome).

-Preimplantation Genetic Screening (PGS) is a test that comprehensively screens all the chromosomes (Chromosome 1-22 and the sex chromosomes) in an embryo biopsy sample for any extra or missing chromosomes, and large deletions or duplications of genetic material.
-Selecting embryos with the correct number of chromosomes for transfer has been shown to significantly improve implantation outcomes and pregnancy success rates.2 As a result, PGS is recommended by many top fertility specialists.
+Preimplantation Genetic Testing – Aneuploidies (PGT-A) is a test that comprehensively screens all the chromosomes (Chromosome 1-22 and the sex chromosomes) in an embryo biopsy sample for any extra or missing chromosomes, and large deletions or duplications of genetic material.
+Selecting embryos with the correct number of chromosomes for transfer has been shown to significantly improve implantation outcomes and pregnancy success rates.2 As a result, PGT-A is recommended by many top fertility specialists.

-Studies have shown that IVF pregnancy rates can be increased with PGS, when compared to IVF cycles that did not include PGS.
+Studies have shown that IVF pregnancy rates can be increased with PGT-A, when compared to IVF cycles that did not include PGT-A.

-Preimplantation Genetic Screening (PGS) is a test that comprehensively screens all the chromosomes (Chromosome 1-22 and the sex chromosomes) in an embryo biopsy sample for any extra or missing chromosomes, and large deletions or duplications of genetic material.
+Preimplantation Genetic Testing – Aneuploidies (PGT-A) is a test that comprehensively screens all the chromosomes (Chromosome 1-22 and the sex chromosomes) in an embryo biopsy sample for any extra or missing chromosomes, and large deletions or duplications of genetic material.
 These chromosome abnormalities usually result in pregnancy failure (as they are not compatible with life), or can result in a genetic condition (such as Down syndrome, Patau syndrome, Edwards syndrome, Turner syndrome or Klinefelter syndrome).

 In order to screen the chromosomes in an embryo, a biopsy is performed by an embryologist at your IVF centre.
 The biopsy removes 3-5 cells from the embryo, which are then sent to Next Genetics, where they are screened for chromosomal abnormalities.
 The sophisticated and validated technology used at Next Genetics is accepted by the European Society of Human Reproduction and Embryology (ESHRE).

-Yes, scientific studies have shown that embryo biopsies do not add risk factors to the health of babies born after IVF with PGS.2
+Yes, scientific studies have shown that embryo biopsies do not add risk factors to the health of babies born after IVF with PGT-A.2

 1 Yang et al. (2012).
 Molecular Cytogenetics 5:24